Let’s start by telling us how you came up with this resource.

 Translated from Japanese by Kiri (taotrooper).

-Interview originally published in CLAMP No Kiseki vol. 10 (Kodansha), released on June 22, 2005.
+Interview originally published in CLAMP No Kiseki vol. 10 (Kodansha), page 07, released on June 22, 2005.
+Original text available upon request.

 If you found mistakes in this translation or would like to contribute with translating other interviews, please contact me.